elastos/Elastos.Developer.Website/content/setup/env_setup/_index.md

     {{% tab name="Ubuntu" %}}
     yum install elastos-cli
     {{% /tab %}}
+    {{% tab name="Others" %}}
+Even if it hasn't been packaged for your usual package manager, you can try to build the elastos-cli from source by reading its github repository [here](https://github.com/elastos/Elastos.ELA.Client).
+    {{% /tab %}}
 {{< /tabs >}}

 {{< todo "Add tabs for every OS elastos-cli is available for" >}}